wichayutdew/paidy-assignment/README.md

    > this will be helpful for internal service within company in same DC to avoid timezone conversion issues
 2. Hide sensitive error message from user
    > Error messages is often hold sensitive information, exposing it as-is in HTTP layer is not a good practice.
+3. Create cache invalidate endpoint
+   > This is to allow internal user to invalidate the cache easily in case we need to promptly update the token from vault, or there's some wrong exchange data.
+   >
+   > Decided not to implement the authentication header for this due to same assumption as the service's goal to run in internal cloud network.
+   So, only authorized user within the company can actually hit the endpoint, and there's no impact when the endpoint is called accidentally other than the cache is evicted.

 ### Idea

 - make generic HTTP client and Server Route
-- create cache invalidate endpoint behind authentication to allow internal user to invalidate the cache easily.
-In case, we need to promptly update the token from vault, or there's some wrong exchange data

 ### Rejected Idea(s)